-For nature lovers there can be no excuse not to visit the Peruvian Amazon.
-The stunning rainforest and powerful rivers are home to 44% of the country’s birds and 63% of its mammals, amongst an extraordinary variety of wildlife and plant life, including giant otters, pink dolphins, jaguars, tapirs, over 1000 species of birds, 1200 species of butterflies and an astonishing 15,000 different flowering plants.
+For nature lovers there can be no excuse not to visit the Manú Biosphere Reserve or Tambopata National Reserve in the Peruvian Amazon.
+The stunning rainforest, cloudforest, lowland jungle and powerful rivers are home to an incredible wealth and variety of birds, mammals and plant life, including giant otters, jaguars, howler monkeys, tapirs, over 1000 species of birds, 1200 species of butterflies and an astonishing 15,000 different flowering plants.

 For more information about when to travel in Peru, see our When to visit Peru page.

 A secluded villa where you balance your time between guided activities and private relaxation, ideal for those who value their privacy.